skerkour/bloom-legacy/src/projects/bloom/api.md

 ## Routes

+* `GET /` Hello world message
+* `POST /` handle any messages (like websocket, but using plain HTTP insteadapi)
-* `/wss` It's the websocket endpoints
+* `/ws` The websocket endpoint
-* `/upload` handles files uplaods for all apps.
+* `POST /upload` handles files uplaods for all apps.
 Some metadata are attached alongside the file